Show jumping: Types of show jumps

 Show jumping fences are man-made and often colorful or artistic in design.
 Fences are designed to break away if struck by the horse to simplify scoring, and to increase safety by reducing falls by the horse.

 Some of the basic types of fences seen in show jumping are verticals, spreads, water, and combinations.
 Most jumps are constructed with poles or planks supported on each end by standards, upright supports which can hold multiple poles at various heights.
 A vertical jump is an upright jump with a single pair of standards which hold a vertical stack of rails or planks, or a gate.
 A spread jump made of two or more pairs of standards, making a wider jump for the horse, is called an oxer.
 A wall is a vertical stack of blocks painted to look like a stone or brick wall.
 A water obstacle may be a wide open ditch of shallow water (usually lined with light blue plastic) or a smaller water ditch with a jump placed over it.
 A combination jump is two or three jumps in a row, with one or two strides between each; two jumps in a row is called a double combination and three jumps is a triple combination.

 Horses prefer a more solid looking jump, so many rail fences are filled with brush or flower boxes or other solid-looking objects.
 Since horses judge their takeoff from the base of a jump (the ground line), most fences have a rail placed on or near the base of a fence, however sometimes a jump is constructed without a ground line to test the horse's ability to jump without that cue.

+At international level competitions governed by FEI rules, fence heights begin at 1.50 m.
+In the United States, jumping levels range from 0–9, for example USEF jumper level 0 has fences 2'6" to 2'9" high and up to 2'9" to 3'0" wide, and level 9 has fences 4'9" to 5'0" high and up to 5'0" to 5'6" wide.
+In Germany, competition levels are denoted by the letters E, A, L, M, S, and correspond to heights ranging from 0.80 to 1.55 meters.